 Ficool

-Chapter 1 - Chapter 1-Unknown powers.
+Chapter 1 - Unknown Powers.

-As the cold winds rattled the decrepit roof, Tuziku sat quietly with his family at the old wooden table.
-His eyes rested on a single boiled potato.
-With the barren soil of Hinkon, a harvest of four bland, dry potatoes was considered very fortunate.
+With the barren soil of Hinkon, being able to produce a harvest of four bland, dry potatoes was considered very fortunate.

 "Here—you can have mine, Celia," Tuziku said with a forced grin.